 Bipotentiostat: A specific tool for specific applications

 In some cases, potentiostats from the single-channel family have two available slots in their chassis.
 BioLogic single-channel potentiostat SP-240 has an integrated booster in its second slot that enables users to increase the current and voltage capabilities of the instrument.
 SP-150e and SP-300 potentiostats also have 2 available slots.
-Thus, they may contain one measurement board plus one booster board, or two measurement boards.
+Thus, they may contain one measurement board plus one booster board, or two measurement and control boards.
 In this last configuration, similarly to the BP-300, the instrument is able to perform independent or coupled measurements.

 Figure 5: Example of configuration of the SP-300 potentiostat

 Bipot measurement mode means that the experiment is performed using two working electrodes.
 It is particularly interesting for Rotating Ring Disk Electrode (RRDE) measurements for example.
 It enables work in a well-defined hydrodynamic regime.
 One channel is dedicated to the working “Ring” electrode while the other is associated with the “Disk” working electrode.
 The principle of RRDE is described in the BioLogic Learning Center article “Rotating Ring Disk Electrode: An Introduction”.

 Bipot measurements can also be performed with multichannel potentiostats.